ieeeuoft/hackathon-template/hackathon_site/api/README.md

 # API
 This app is largely a wrapper to coordinate the API endpoints for the various other apps.

 Generally speaking, each app will implement it's own serializers, views, and URL routes for the API.
-Views may be in `views.py`, or a dedicated `api_views.py` to differentiated them from regular user-facing views.
+Views may be in `views.py`, or a dedicated `api_views.py` to differentiate them from regular user-facing views.
 API url routes should be put in a standard url config file named `api_urls.py`.
 These are included by `api.urls` with the appropriate namespaces, which itself is included in the base urlconf `hackathon_site.urls` with the `api` namespace.

 ## Authentication
 Two authentication schemes are enabled by default: [Token Authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication) and [Session Authentication](https://www.django-rest-framework.org/api-guide/authentication/#sessionauthentication), in that order.